Musso War: First war

+Second war

-Due to the weak 1526 treaty, in 1531 Milan attacked again, capturing Morbegno and defeating the League forces in the area.
+In 1531 Musso acted as an independent warlord and waged war on both Milan and the Swiss.
+He attacked again, capturing Morbegno and defeating the League forces in the area.
 The Three Leagues called the Old Swiss Confederacy for help, calling in duties of a defence alliance concluded earlier.
 Due to the religious conflicts in the Confederation only the Protestant cantons supported the Three Leagues, while the Catholic cantons insisted that any help was dependent on the Leagues converting back to the old faith.
-The Protestant and League forces were able to drive the Milanese out of the Valtellina.
-In a peace treaty concluded the next year, Chiavenna and the Valtellina were granted to the Three Leagues; only the tre pievi came under the supervision of Milan.
+The Protestant and League forces were able to drive Musso's forces out of the Valtellina.
+Medici lost Morbegno and Monguzzo, but defended himself successfully in the sieges of Lecco and Musso.
+A compromise established the return to the Duke of Milan of all the territories owned by Gian Giacomo Medici (Musso, Lecco, Tre Pievi) in exchange for his investiture as Marquis of Marignano and 35,000 scudi per year.
+Chiavenna and the Valtellina were granted to the Three Leagues.

 The refusal of the Catholic cantons to support the Three Leagues in these skirmishes was taken by the Swiss canton of Zürich as the reason to start the second war of Kappel.
 The Catholic cantons would emerge victorious from that war and even gain the majority in the confederacy's federal assembly, the Tagsatzung, with far-reaching consequences for the confederacy.